Food Trucks that Keep Austin Weird

 The Mighty Cone

 For this Austin truck, everything you need to know is in the name.
-Well, almost everything–you may also find it helpful to know that The Mighty Cone started out as an ACL exclusive, a simple but mouth-watering chicken taco placed in a paper drink cone for the convenience of festival-goers.
+Well, almost everything–you may also find it helpful to know that The Mighty Cone started out as an ACL exclusive.
+It’s a simple but mouth-watering chicken taco placed in a paper drink cone for the convenience of festival-goers.
 Nowadays, they have a permanent location near Zilker Park and an expansive menu, which of course still includes their original chicken cone.
 Stop here to try this famous ACL classic on any day of the year.

-This Austin favorite has added a public house location, but you can still go to the original food truck–and you’re probably better off bringing a friend to tackle one of these big fat creations.
+This Austin favorite has added a public house location, but you can still go to the original food truck.
+Being honest, you’re probably better off bringing a friend to tackle one of these big fat creations.
 For fruity fillings, fudgy icing, and sugary toppings, Gourdough’s is a staple for Austin dessert-lovers.
 And if you need any further proof, check out this totally awesome article, which I just happened to stumble upon by complete accident.